rohit0453/Udacity-RoboND-project-4-Follow-me/README.md

     # The function returns the output layer of your model. "x" is the final layer obtained from the last decoder_block()
     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```
+The FCN model used for the project contains three encoder block layers, a 1x1 convolution layer, and three decoder block layers.

+The first convolution uses a filter size of 32 and a stride of 2, while the second convolution uses a filter size of 64 and a stride of 2 and the third uses a filter size of 128 and a stride of 2.
+These convolutions used same padding.
+The padding and the stride of 2 cause each layer to halve the image size, while increasing the depth to match the filter size used, finally encoding the input within the 1x1 convolution layer uses a filter size of 32, with the standard kernel and stride size of 1.

+The first decoder block layer uses the output from the 1x1 convolution as the small input layer, and the first convolution layer as the large input layer, thus mimicking a skip connection.
+A filter size of 128 is used for this layer.

+The second decoder block layer uses the output from the first decoder block as the small input layer, and the original image as the large input layer, again mimicking the skip connection to retain information better through the network.
+This layer uses a filter size of 64 and the third block layer x uses filter size of 32.

+The output convolution layer x applies a softmax activation function to the output of the second decoder block.

 # Hyperparameters
+The optimal hyperparamers i found are:
 ```python
 learning_rate = 0.0008
 batch_size = 100